Vinson & Elkins

 Vinson & Elkins LLP (or V&E) is an international law firm with approximately 700 lawyers worldwide headquartered in Downtown Houston, Texas.

-The firm has offices in major energy, financial, and political centers worldwide, including Austin, Dallas, Dubai, Houston, London, Los Angeles, New York City, Richmond, Riyadh, San Francisco, Tokyo, and Washington, D.C.
+The firm has offices in major energy, financial, and political centers worldwide, including Austin, Dallas, Denver, Dubai, Dublin, Houston, London, Los Angeles, New York City, Richmond, San Francisco, Tokyo, and Washington, D.C.

 Profile

 Founding

 The firm was founded in Houston, Texas, in 1917 by Judge James A. Elkins and William A. Vinson.

 Leadership

 In May 2021, it was announced that the firm elected current partners Keith Fullenweider as chair and Jim Fox, Michael Holmes and Hilary Preston as vice chairs.
 The change took effect on January 1, 2022.
 The firm's former chairman is Mark Kelly and its managing partner was Scott Wulfe.
+Vinson & Elkins was named a top-ranked firm and best law firm to work for in Vault's 2024 Associate Survey.